 If your credit has improved since your college years, or your finances are more stable in general, there’s a good chance you’ll qualify for a better interest rate.
 There are also times where the Federal Reserve cuts rates down for everybody because of the broader economy.

-There are plenty of online tool that you can use to estimate what types of interest rates you’ll qualify for.
+There is plenty of online tools that you can use to estimate what types of interest rates you’ll qualify for.
 This will give you an idea of your options and help you make the best decision for your needs.

-Credible is a loan marketplaces that gives you an immediate look at your refinancing options without the hassle of submitting an application.
+Credible is a loan marketplace that gives you an immediate look at your refinancing options without the hassle of submitting an application.